If you are spending time in Seville and have explored the top things to do in Seville, you might want to explore more of the region.

 Other things to do in Niebla include visiting the Plaza de Santa María and seeing the 13th-century Church of Santa María de la Granada.
 Not far from the castle, you can see the unique Iglesia de San Martín where both Muslims and Jews worshiped before the Christians.

-But there is so much more to Ronda, the Roman Bridge, and the Moorish bridge, which are both older, sit further down the gorge and are far from that big.
+But there are so many reasons why you should visit Ronda.
+The Roman Bridge, and the Moorish Bridge, which are both older, sit further down the gorge.

 The Arab Baths of Ronda are impressive and so are the Casa del Rey Moro and the walk underground to the bottom of the gorge.

 Ronda also boasts some pretty cool city walls that you can climb up to enjoy the sweeping views of the surrounding countryside with the mountains as a backdrop.